Yamam-al/pacman/README.md

-# Pac-Man Simulation with MARS
+# Pac-Man Simulation with a rule-based agent

 ## Authors

 - Natalie Puls
 - Yamam Al Shoufani

+### Game logic and original implementation

+this project was develpoen by Mars Group for the "KI und Geo-Informatik" lecture. more info bellow.

-## Initial Considerations
+## Initial Considerations for the pac-man agent

 To implement a rule-based behavior for PacMan that aims to maximize the score by collecting all pellets while avoiding ghosts, the following strategic considerations have been developed: